PC5005 - Individual Differences and Social Psychology (2018/19)

 On successful completion of this module students will:

-- Have knowledge and understanding of key theories of individual differences and the extent to which they provide a comprehensive account of human behaviour.
+1. Have knowledge and understanding of key theories of personality and individual differences and the extent to which they provide a comprehensive account of human behaviour.

-- Have knowledge and understanding of key theories relating to social cognition and social behaviour and the relationship between individuals, society and culture.
+2. Have knowledge and understanding of key theories relating to social behaviour and the relationship between individuals and society.

-- Be able to apply both theory and methodology in these areas to real world settings, and in particular appreciate the potential strengths and limitations of methods of psychological assessment.
+3. Be able to apply theory and methodology in these areas to real world settings, and in particular appreciate the potential strengths and limitations of methods of psychological assessment.

-Summative assessment will be via a coursework essay of maximum 1500 words (50%) and an MCQ exam (50%).
+Summative assessment will be via a coursework essay of maximum 1500 words (30%), an MCQ test (30%) and a written end-of-module exam (40%).
 Formative assessment will be via a series of in class and online tests throughout the module.

 Chamorro-Premuzic, T. (2013).
 Personality and individual differences (2nd edition).
 Oxford: Blackwell